Scan Science and Technology

 Near-threshold computing brings several times of magnitude improvement in energy efficiency of digital circuits.
 However, it also introduces several times of deteriorated delay variations caused by process, voltage and temperature (PVT) variations.
 In-situ timing monitoring based adaptive techniques can mitigate excessive timing margins caused by PVT variations, but current frequency and/or voltage tuning methods cause large performance loss.
 In this paper, we propose a low overhead timing error prediction monitor and a super-fast clock stretching circuit to solve this problem.
 They are both optimized for near-threshold voltage of 0.5V.
 When there are timing margins, the frequency will be increased.
 Until when the timing is intense due to variations, timing monitors will generate a predicted Alarm Signal.
 Accordingly, the system clock will be stretched immediately to avoid real timing errors.
 Applied on a 40nm CMOS Bitcoin Miner chip, simulation results show that the whole system operating at near-threshold voltage can increase the frequency to up to 2.1×compared to the original non-monitored circuit.
 Our method can increase the energy efficiency to mitigate near-threshold variations effectively.

-Tarunraj Singh – 3rd expert on this subject based on the ideXlab platform
+Tarunraj Singh – One of the best experts on this subject based on the ideXlab platform.

 the effects of adverse condition warning system characteristics on driver performance an investigation of Alarm Signal type and threshold levelBehaviour & Information Technology, 2002Co-Authors: Nitin Gupta, Ann M Bisantz, Tarunraj SinghAbstract: